 Gregory J. Urbanchuk, MSc., CVA Principal

-Gregory J. Urbanchuk is a Principal in Forensics, Litigation, Valuation, and Intellectual Property Services at Grassi.
-He has over twenty years of experience providing forensic, dispute, valuation, and intellectual property consulting services in the United States, the United Kingdom, and Europe.
-Previously, Greg worked for boutique, regional, and national consulting firms, including Deloitte LLP in London.
+Gregory J. Urbanchuk is a Principal in the Forensics, Litigation and Valuation Services group and leads the Intellectual Property Services at Grassi.
+He has over 20 years of experience providing forensic, dispute, valuation and intellectual property consulting services in the United States, the United Kingdom and Europe.
+Previously, Greg worked for boutique, regional and national consulting firms, including Deloitte LLP in London.

-Outside of litigation, Greg values public and privately held businesses and intellectual property in connection with mergers and acquisitions, financial reporting, taxation, and estate planning.
-He has significant expertise in the valuation of intellectual property, including patents, trademarks, copyrights, trade secrets, brands, license agreements, software, and customer and vendor relationships, among others.
-Mr. Urbanchuk has provided valuation services in numerous industries such as life sciences, healthcare, technology, consumer, manufacturing, and financial services.
+Outside of litigation, Greg values public and privately held businesses and intellectual property in connection with mergers and acquisitions, financial reporting, taxation and estate planning.
+He has significant expertise in the valuation of intellectual property, including patents, trademarks, copyrights, trade secrets, brands, license agreements, software and customer and vendor relationships, among others.
+Greg has also provided valuation services in numerous industries such as life sciences, healthcare, technology, consumer, manufacturing and financial services.

-His writing has appeared in numerous publications such as the Oxford Journal of Intellectual Property Law and Practice, les Nouvelles, the International Company and Commercial Law Review, the Computer & Internet Lawyer, and Intellectual Property Litigation, among others.
+Greg’s writing has been published in numerous publications, such as the Oxford Journal of Intellectual Property Law and Practice, Les Nouvelles, the International Company and Commercial Law Review, the Computer & Internet Lawyer and Intellectual Property Litigation.
+Outside of Grassi, Greg sits on the Board of Directors of the Demining Research Community, a nonprofit organization that researches and develops innovative uses of remote sensing and machine learning to improve the efficiency and safety of landmine and unexploded ordnance detection.

-Greg has a Master of Science by Research with Distinction in International Business from the University of London, where he authored a dissertation on patent enforcement rules and economic damage remedies.
-He has a Post Graduate Certificate in Economics from the University of London, and a Bachelor of Science in Accounting from Saint Joseph’s University.
-Greg holds the Certified Valuation Analyst designation awarded by the National Association of Certified Valuators and Analysts and is a Dispute Resolution Arbitrator with FINRA – the Financial Industry Regulatory Authority.
+Greg received his Master of Science by Research with Distinction in international business from the University of London, where he authored a dissertation on patent enforcement rules and economic damage remedies.
+He holds a Postgraduate Certificate in economics from the University of London and a Bachelor of Science in accounting from Saint Joseph’s University.
+Additionally, Greg holds the Certified Valuation Analyst designation awarded by the National Association of Certified Valuators and Analysts and is a Dispute Resolution Arbitrator with the Financial Industry Regulatory Authority (FINRA).

 Download CV with Rule 26 Disclosures